NICMx/Jool/doc/usr/userspace-app.markdown

 - Default: 2 hours

 When an established TCP connection has remained inactive for this long, its existence will be questioned.
 Jool will send a probe packet to one of the endpoints and kill the session if a response is not received before the `--toTCPtrans` timeout.

+When you change this value, the lifetimes of all already existing established TCP sessions are updated.

 ### \--toTCPtrans